Hanbrown/ems-dispatcher/README.md

 - Emphasis on readability over style and effects

 ### Desired Features
+- Sort entries by number, label, status, etc (Partially Completed)
+- Change styling so all units can be seen at once
+- Cookies to prevent data loss on reload
+- Access across multiple devices

 - Allowing breaks/lunch timers
 - Stopwatch for calls
-- Time last updated (Completed)
-- Sort entries by number, label, status, etc (Partially Completed)
-- Group units (add spacing) (Completed)
-- Cookies to prevent data loss on reload
+- Parsing Excel docs for quick setup

 ## Technologies
 - Bootstrap